CBE544/CBE544-2019.github.io/ProjectDescription.md

     2. Do you notice and trends from the bader charge analysis that may contribute to the change in adsorption?
 6. Report (3~5 pages maximum)

+# Final Report #

+The final report should be in the form of a 3-5 pages long mini paper including figures and tables.
+Provide one report for each group.
+Please be succinct and organize it in the following way:

+Introduction (brief) - don’t write too much Calculation details
+Results and discussion including analysis.
+Conclusion (brief)

+You are welcome to share data amongst your peers to discuss broader trends.

+##
 ##